Elk Ridge, Utah

 Elk Ridge is a city in Utah County, Utah, United States.
-Named for a herd of elk that wintered in the area, it is part of the Provo–Orem, Utah Metropolitan Statistical Area.
+It originally incorporated as a town named Salem Hills.
+It changed its name in 1978 to Elk Ridge, named for the herds of elk that wintered in the area.
+It is part of the Provo–Orem, Utah Metropolitan Statistical Area.
 The population was 4,687 at the time of the 2020 census.

 Elk Ridge became a fifth-class city by state law in November 2000.

-Geography
+History and geography

+The area that later became Elk Ridge was originally part of Goosenest Ranch at the foot of Mount Loafer at the southern end of Utah County southeast of Salem and Payson.
+A dirt road was built in 1970 after the ranch was sold, and it was developed into a settlement called Salem Hills.
+The first home was completed in 1973.
+The settlement incorporated as a town on December 22, 1976 after gaining over 100 residents, and the town changed its name to Elk Ridge in 1978.
+The new name was taken from the large herds of elk that roamed the area in and around the town.

+The first official government census of the town was in 1980, and the population was 381.
+It became a fifth-class city in Utah in 2000 when its official population exceeded 1000.
 According to the United States Census Bureau, the city has a total area of 7.3 sqkm, all land.